Cobonla/HYC-PFN/README.md

 ## Introduction

 This repository provides the standalone program for HYC-PFN.
-Please unzip the `models.zip` to get the models for target prediction.
+Please download `models.zip` from [Zenodo](https://doi.org/10.5281/zenodo.19547896) and unzip it to get the models for target prediction.

 This tool predicts three key biochar properties from biomass input data using pre-trained TabPFN ensemble models: